Belieal/flipping-utilities/README.md

 <div>Icons made by <a href="https://www.flaticon.com/authors/pixel-perfect" title="Pixel perfect">Pixel perfect</a> from <a href="https://www.flaticon.com/" title="Flaticon">www.flaticon.com</a></div>
 <div>Icons made by <a href="https://www.flaticon.com/authors/freepik" title="Freepik">Freepik</a> from <a href="https://www.flaticon.com/" title="Flaticon">www.flaticon.com</a></div>

-## Potential future features
-* Optional notification when a GE limit expires.
-* Favorited items.
-* When setting up buy offers, provide an option to set quantity to only what you have gold for.
-* Collapsing trades after the GE limit has been bought.
-* Grouped checklist tab with import and export features so you can keep track of the items you like to flip most!

 ## Changelog